jdede/inet-showcases/_docs/wireless/sensornetwork/index.md

 ### Configuration

 The showcase contains three example simulations, which demonstrate the three MACs in a wireless sensor network.
-The scenario is that there wireless sensor nodes in a refridgerated warehouse, monitoring the temperature at their location.
-They periodically transmit temperature data wirelessly to a gateway node, which forwards the data to a server via a wired ethernet connection.
+The scenario is that there are wireless sensor nodes in a refridgerated warehouse, monitoring the temperature at their location.
+They periodically transmit temperature data wirelessly to a gateway node, which forwards the data to a server via a wired connection.
-To run the example simulations, choose the `BMac`, `LMac` and `XMac` configurations from omnetpp.ini.
+To run the example simulations, choose the `BMac`, `LMac` and `XMac` configurations from <a srcFile="wireless/sensornetwork/omnetpp.ini"/>.
-Most of the configuration is shared between the three simulations (defined in the General configuration), except for the MAC protocol specific settings.
+Most of the configuration is shared between the three simulations (defined in the `General` configuration), except for the MAC protocol specific settings.
-`TODO: to run the simulation choose todo config...`.
 All three simulations will use the same network, `TODO`, defined in <a srcFile="wireless/sensornetwork/SensorNetworkShowcase.ned"/>:

 <img class="screen" src="network.png">

 In the network, the wireless sensor nodes are `WirelessHost`s, named `sensor1` up to `sensor4`, and `gateway`.
 The node named `server` is a `StandardHost`.
 The network also contains an `Ipv4NetworkConfigurator`, an `IntegratedVisualizer`, and an `ApskScalarRadioMedium` module.
 The nodes are placed against the backdrop of a warehouse floorplan.
 The playground size is 60x30 meters.
 The warehouse is just a background image providing context, obstacle loss is not modelled.
+`so it doesnt affect the simulation`

 The wireless interface in the sensor nodes and the gateway is specified in <a srcFile="wireless/sensornetwork/omnetpp.ini"/> to be the generic `WirelessInterface` (instead of the Wifi specific `Ieee80211Interface`, which is the default wlan interface in `WirelessHost`).
 The radio type is set to `ApskScalarRadio`: